-- Pupils will have opportunities to reflect on their learning and its implications for their lives. - Teachers will know that learning has taken place, be able to demonstrate progress and identify future learning needs.
+- Pupils will have opportunities to reflect on their learning and its implications for their lives. - Teachers will know that learning has taken place, be able to demonstrate progress and identify future learning needs. - Assessment will allow the leadership team, parents, governors and school inspectors to see the impact on pupils and whole school of the RSHE curriculum.

-Billingshurst Primary School Relationships and Sex Education and Health Education Policy
+Billingshurst Primary School Relationships and sex Education and Health Education Policy